 PBI-Guatemala accompanies the Peaceful Resistance of La Puya at a monthly mass at mine protest

-On August 8, PBI-Guatemala posted: “Last Sunday PBI accompanied the Peaceful Resistance of La Puya in the celebration of the monthly mass at their sit-in.”
+On November 8, the Peace Brigades International-Guatemala Project posted: “Yesterday Sunday we accompanied the Peaceful Resistance of La Puya in the celebration of the monthly mass that they celebrate in the sit-in.”

 In March 2012 residents from San José del Golfo and San Pedro Ayampuc – an area known as La Puya, just north of Guatemala City – set up a 24-hour a day blockade at the entrance of the Vancouver-based Radius Gold Inc. El Tambor mine.